-There are many different ways that volunteers can help within school, including helping in the classroom, the library, joining school trips, helping with orchestra, or with the school gardens.
-We welcome our volunteers, whether its a regular commitment or helping on a one-off basis.
+There are many different ways to help in school, and we welcome all our volunteers, whether it’s a regular commitment or on a one-off basis.

 What is a classroom helper?